ken-100/Investment_Python/BBG/BBG_Function.md

 Switzerland <br>
 SZ: Natiolnal holiday<br>
 BS: Basel Ex.
 (SIX Swiss)<br>
-As for BS, there are some gap between Settlment(default) and Trading information.
-From BDS, we can get only Settlment information.<br>
+As for BS, there is a gap between settlement (default) and trading information.
+From BDS, we can only access settlement information.<br>

 ### Date of release of economic indicators